Physically demanding occupation? Incapacity for work can create an income gap

 - Rules and laws

 As an entrepreneur with a physically demanding occupation, you cannot fully rely on your disability insurance.
 This often only pays out until your 60th birthday.
-This can create an income gap until your retirement.
-What can you do about this?
+After that, you could find yourself without an income until you retire.
+What can you do about it?

 If you do physically demanding work or are often stressed, you run a greater risk of incapacity for work.
-This is why insurers often use 60 as the final age for occupations such as bricklayer, road worker, mover and care worker.
+For insurers, this means a greater risk of incurring additional costs.
+This is why insurers often use 60 as the final age for occupations such as bricklayer, road worker, mover, and care worker.

 If you have such an insurance and you can no longer work due to illness or an accident, the insurer will not pay out any more from the age of 60.
 This leaves you with an income gap until retirement.